AngeloR/box_rest_client/readme.md

 ## How does it work?
-The `Box_Rest_Client` provides a standard way to execute various api methods from the box.net api (version 1.0 at the time of writing this).
-While the library aims to be very low-level (I'm not making any assumptions on what you want to do with the data) that inherently makes it quite powerful.
+The `Box_Rest_Client` provides a standard way to execute various api methods from the Box API.

 Rather than providing "aliases" to the box.net api, the client completely relies on the api_methods.
 Except in a few cases (authentication, folder_tree, etc.) you will mostly be calling the api methods directly.

-This happens through the use of the exec() method which acceps an API method as well as any parameters that need to be passed.
+This happens through the use of the exec() method which accepts an API method as well as any parameters that need to be passed.
 As an example, to use the get_account_tree api method you would do something like the following (note, the example assumes you have already set an api_key and authenticated a user).